galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/simbank-IVT.md

 parameters.put("AMOUNT", amount.toString());
 ```

 A sample web services request is created by populating the `testSkel.skel` skeleton SOAP message with the prepared parameters, and the web services request invoked.
 The actual call is made by `client`, an instance of our HTTPClient Manager.
+You can review the skeleton by expanding `src/main/resources > resources > skeletons` and browsing the `testSkel.skel` file.
 ```
 //Load sample request with the given parameters IBundleResources resources = artifacts.getBundleResources(this.getClass());